-She is a professor in the Department of Geography and Environmental Management at the University of Waterloo, with a cross appointment to the School of Public Health and Health Systems.
+She is a professor in the Department of Geography and Environmental Management at the University of Waterloo.
 Her current research activities can be organized around three broad themes:

 1. health and the built environment

 - e.g., Pouliou, T., Elliott, S.J.
 (2010).
 Individual and socio-environmental determinants of obesity in urban Canada.
 Health and Place, 16(2): 389-398.

 2. health and the socially constructed environment

 - e.g., Harrington, D., Elliott, S.J.
 How can we govern what we don’t understand?
 A framework for understanding emerging environmental health risks.
 The Canadian Geographer (in press).

 - e.g., Bisung, E., Elliott, S.J.
 (2014).
 Toward a social capital based framework for understanding the water-health nexus.
 Social Science and Medicine. doi: 10.1016/j.socscimed.2014.01.042.